REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2020-2021)

 - Spring 2021: Initiate projects; measure and revise project methods and goals; analyze data; prepare project reports

-See earlier related team, REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2019-2020).
+See related teams, REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2021-2022) and REGAIN: Roadmap for Evaluating Goals in Advanced Illness Navigation (2019-2020).

 - David Casarett, School of Medicine-Medicine: General Internal Medicine